 How much revenue does tourism generate in Europe?
-Travel and tourism contributed 782 billion euros to GDP in 2018 for the European economy.
-Tourism is found to be the third largest socio-economic activity in the EU and a significant contributor to the EU’s GDP and employment.
+The industry contributed 782 billion euros to GDP in 2018 for the EU economy.
+It is the third-largest socio-economic activity in the EU and a significant contributor to the EU’s GDP and employment.
 France provides the largest revenue for international tourist receipts with 69,894.00 million (US $).

-Malta is the number one country in Europe that is most reliant on tourism, as 14.2% of their GDP comes from this industry.
+Malta is the number one country in Europe that is most reliant on tourism, as 14.2% of its GDP comes from this industry.
 This is followed by Montenegro (11%), Croatia (10.9%) and Georgia (9.3%).
-These countries in Europe rely massively on the revenue that tourists provide and subsequently tourism revenue in Europe has a huge economic impact on their countries.
+These countries rely massively on the revenue that tourists provide and subsequently tourism revenue has a huge economic impact on their countries.

 608,000 accommodation establishments over the last few years are in EU destinations.
 There is a total capacity of 31 million bed-places, 44% of which are hotels.